ultravideo/uvgComm/kamailio/README.md

-This is a tutorial on how to setup [Kamailio Open Source SIP server](https://www.kamailio.org/) for use with Kvazzup.
+This is a tutorial on how to setup [Kamailio Open Source SIP server](https://www.kamailio.org/) for use with uvgComm.
 Currently adding users is done manually, but other alternatives may exist.
 This tutorial uses PostgreSQL but other databases are also possible.

 ## Installation